farrimoh/tweet_generator/README.md

 - Customizable number of tweets
 - Beautiful UI with emojis and modern design
 - Error handling and user feedback
+- Environment variable support via .env file

 ## ⚠️ Notes and Troubleshooting

 ### Ollama
 - Make sure Ollama is running before using the application
-- Default model is "llama2"
+- Default model is "llama3"
 - You can change the model in the sidebar or CLI arguments

 ### Hugging Face
 - Requires a valid API token
-- Token can be provided via environment variable or CLI argument
+- Token can be provided via .env file or environment variable
 - Default model is "meta-llama/Llama-2-7b-chat-hf"
 - You can use any other model from Hugging Face Hub